Padma Bridge graft scandal: Aftermath

 The World Bank blacklisted the Canadian firm, SNC-Lavalin Inc, and banned it from any business for 10 years due to the firm's alleged involvement in Padma Bridge project corruption scandal.
 Since the World Bank withdrew its involvement, the estimated cost of the bridge has climbed by over US$3 billion and the expected completion date is being pushed back by four years to 2022.
-On 24 January 2017, in her speech in the parliament, Prime Minister Sheikh Hasina blamed Muhammad Yunus for the World Bank's pulling out of the project.
+The bridge has been completed and inaugurated in 2022 in Bangladesh with its own resources.
+On 24 January 2017, in her speech in the parliament, Prime Minister Sheikh Hasina blamed Muhammad Yunus for the World Bank pulling out of the project.
 According to her, Yunus lobbied with the former US Secretary of State Hillary Clinton to persuade the World Bank to terminate the loan.
-The bridge has been completed and inaugurated in 2022 in Bangladesh with its own resources.

 Dismissal of charges by a Canadian court and Bangladesh ACC

 In 2015, Bangladesh's Anti-Corruption Commission (ACC) investigated the case after the World Bank continuously pushed the government to take action against the alleged perpetrators.
 After 53 days of investigation, ACC found nobody to be guilty.
 On the basis of ACC's report, Dhaka district judge court acquitted all the seven government officials who were alleged to have been involved in the corruption plot.
 Before that, the ACC exonerated Syed Abul Hossain and ex-state minister for foreign affairs Abul Hasan Chowdhury from the allegation of involvement in the corruption conspiracy.

-On February 11, 2017, a Canadian court acquitted ex-SNC-Lavalin executives, dismissing the case.
+On 11 February 2017, a Canadian court acquitted ex-SNC-Lavalin executives, dismissing the case.
 The wire tap evidence was ruled inadmissible.